 Returning to Canada, and after a stint as a deckhand on a purse seiner, he switched careers again, driving cab in Vancouver while pursuing music, travel and other interests.
 It was during this time that his songwriting began to flourish.
 But his interest in BC history, experience in resource management issues, strength in quantitative methods and concerns about the racist history of Canada’s justice system eventually led to another big career change, this time as an historical consultant to First Nations and the Federal Government in the area of aboriginal land claims and residential school issues, a field he has worked in for more than two decades.

 He now resides in Vancouver with his partner, the business consultant (and wonderful dancer) Beth Walters.
 Together they enjoy contra dance, English country dance and Argentine tango, and the wonderful overlapping communities those dance traditions share with the Vancouver and international folk music scenes.
 Ocean kayaking, especially on the outside west coast of Canada, and tropical scuba diving are also high on the list of shared passions.
+He shares a loving and supportive relationship with a wonderful daughter, Natalie Wright, who lives and works nearby in New Westminster.

 Brian serves on the Board of the Northwest Folklife Festival, the amazing and fabulous community powered annual music extravaganza that draws a quarter million visits during the US Memorial Day weekend at the Seattle City Center.
 (Check it out at http://www.nwfolklife.org/)